devxan/bitch-social/README.md

 #### Tweaks

-- Toggle to combine reposts in horizontal carousels
+- Toggle to combine reskeets in horizontal carousels
 - Toggle the discover feed fallback in the following feed
 - Toggle to allow visiting sites from clicking non-bsky.social handles
 - Toggle displaying images in higher quality
 - Toggle to only show a single tab if only one feed is pinned
-- Toggle to prevent others from getting notified that you interacted with their repost
+- Toggle to prevent others from getting notified when you interact with their reskeets
 - Toggle similar account recommendations

 #### Metrics

-You can disable the visiblity of all skeet metrics individually, including the likes, reposts, quotes, saves, and reply counts.
+You can disable the visiblity of all skeet metrics individually, including the likes, reskeets, quotes, saves, and reply counts.

 #### Gates